qojulia/QuantumCumulants.jl/docs/src/theory.md

 \end{align*}
 ```

 Now this system of equations forms a closed set, and can readily be implemented and solved numerically.
 Of course, solving the Jaynes-Cummings model in mean field is not very interesting.
 We could make it more interesting by doing a second-order cumulant expansion.
 However, this would involve deriving the equations for all the second-order averages, which is quite tedious.
-So instead, let's just be lazy and use **Qumulants.jl** to do it,
+So instead, let's just be lazy and use **QuantumCumulants.jl** to do it,

 ```@example theory-JC
 using Latexify # hide
 set_default(double_linebreak=true) # hide
-using Qumulants
+using QuantumCumulants

 # Symbolic parameters
 @cnumbers Δ g